danieljuiche/javascript-frogger/README.md

 == Introduction ==

 This is a frogger game made for the final project of an Object-Oriented JavaScript course offered by Udacity (https://www.udacity.com/course/object-oriented-javascript--ud015).
+I am very excited to share it with you all and I hope you will enjoy the game as much as I did making it!

+== Story ==

+Our main character, Spot, was playing by the river with his friends when he got lost!
+Give spot a hand by navigating him towards the cool river water.
+Watch out for obstacles such as heavy rocks and scary bugs!

 == Installation Instructions ==

-Test the game here at https://htmlpreview.github.io/?https://github.com/danieljuiche/javascript-frogger/blob/master/index.html

-Otherwise, download the repository as a ZIP file.
-Extract the contents > Right-Click the index.html file and open with your favorite browser to play!
+Click on the "Clone or Download" link and download the repository as a ZIP file.
+Extract the contents and "right-click" on the index.html file and open with your favorite browser (preferably Google Chrome) to play!

 == How to Play ==

-Spot has been playing PokemonGo for way too long and forgot to hydrate himself!
-Help Spot by using the arrow keys to navigate him to the cool river water.
-Watch out for obstacles such as heavy rocks and scary bugs!

-Arrow Keys : Moves the player
+Arrow Keys : Moves the character around.

-Spacebar: Clears the screen (if you have a Bug Splat powerup).
+Spacebar: Certain characters have active skills.
+Each skill is different and you must possess the required amount of star power to activate.

 == Collectibles ==

-Blue Gem = Picking up a blue gem applies a chilling effect to the bugs.
-Winter is coming!

-Ruby Gem = Picks up a Bug Splat powerup

-Green Gem = Green is the color of cash.
-Collect these for more points!
+Blue Gem = A common gemstone, collect these to add 100 points!

-Yellow Gem = Yellow is the color of gold.
-Collect these for even more points!
+Green Gem = A uncommon gemstone, collect these for an extra 250 points!

+Ruby Gem = A rare gemstone, I wonder who dropped this here?
+Adds 1000 points!

-Heart = Gives you an extra life (upwards to a maximum of 5)
+Heart = Gives you an extra life (upwards to a maximum of 5).

+Star = Mysterious and powerful energy.
+Collect these to use character skills!

+Key = ???

 == Obstacles ==

 Rock = A big rock.
-You can't move through these
+Super heavy and impassable.
+You cannot move over these.

 == Enemies ==

 Red Bug = Your standard evil bug, roughly the same size as you.
 Avoid at all costs!

 Green Bug = Evil sewer bugs.
-THey have augmented sense of direction.
+They have augmented sense of direction.

+Purple Bugs = Sneaky little buggers.
+Like ninjas, they can vanish for a peroid of time.

+Yellow Bugs = These bugs have absorbed star power and are able to super charge themselves.

+== Current Issues ==

+1. The orange gem should be removed from the game